GooseThings/ASL3-ID/README.md

 ## Features

-- **Initial Alert**: Plays a sound immediately when the node transitions from Idle to Active.
+- **Initial ID**: Plays a sound immediately when the node transitions from Idle to Active.
-- **Interval Alert**: Plays a sound every 10 minutes if the node remains continuously active.
+- **Interval ID**: Plays a sound every 10 minutes if the node remains continuously active.
-- **Idle Alert**: Plays a sound exactly 2 minutes after the node returns to an idle state.
+- **Idle ID**: Plays a sound exactly 2 minutes after the node returns to an idle state.
 - **Automatic Recovery**: Configured to restart automatically if the process or Asterisk service fluctuates.

 ## Prerequisites